quellenform/t3x-iconpack-fontawesome/README.md

 1. Install EXT:iconpack from TER/git or with composer
 2. Install this Extension from TER/git or with composer
 3. Customize configuration (Optional)

+## Upgrade

+If you are currently using version 6 and would like to switch to version 7, simply change the version in *Settings > Extension Configuration > Configure extensions...* and switch the version to be used to "FontAwesome 7.x.x.".

+> **Note**
+> Please note that all icons previously used in version 6 can be displayed in version 7, and that translation occurs automatically
+> during rendering.
+No data in the database is changed in the process.
+Only when you add new icons or change existing ones will new
+> icons with the identifier “fa7” be created.
+These are then no longer backward compatible, so I advise against a subsequent
+> downgrade if you have already created icons with the new version.

 ## Disclaimer